 Mardi Gras Masks

-A Mardi Gras party wouldn’t feel right without masquerade masks.
-A lot of people will bring their own, but for those who don’t, you may want to keep some inexpensive Mardi Gras masks* handy.
+In my experience, a lot of people will bring their own masks, but for those who don’t, it helps to keep some inexpensive Mardi Gras masks* handy.

 That way anyone who doesn’t bring one can still fit in with the theme.